 firebase use --add

 An alias is useful if you have multiple environments (production, staging, etc).
 However, for this codelab, let's just use the alias of

-There are various ways to integrate with the Firebase Performance Monitoring Web SDK (refer to the documentation for details).
-In this codelab, we'll enable Performance Monitoring from Hosting URLs.
+There are various ways to integrate with the Firebase Performance Monitoring SDK for web (refer to the documentation for details).
+In this codelab, we'll enable performance monitoring from Hosting URLs.

 // TODO: Initialize Firebase Performance Monitoring. firebase.performance();